DILCISBoard/E-ARK-AIP/index.md

 The AIP is an extension of the IP format; therefore it must follow the basic structure of an IP.
-Figure [9](#fig9) shows that the IP components, consisting of METS file, `Metadata` and `representations` folders, are repeated on theAIP level.
-The extension of the AIP format is basically given by the fact thatthe AIP is an IP which can contain another IP (here i.e. a SIP) in the `submission` folder.
+Figure [9](#fig9) shows that the IP components, consisting of METS file, `Metadata` and `representations` folders, are repeated on the AIP level.
+The extension of the AIP format is basically given by the fact that the AIP is an IP which can contain another IP (here i.e. a SIP) in the `submission` folder.

 Note that the `representations` folder in the AIP root folder is optional.